 Universal basic income

-UBI or universal basic income has been debated for over last 2 years now.
+UBI or universal basic income has been debated for over 2 years now.
 AI and automation is expected to take away a lot of jobs that we do today and it is happening already.
-Several recent studies projects that about 47% to 50% of all existing jobs will disappear in next 25 years.
-Same is backed by prominent industry leaders like Elon Musk, Mark Zuckerberg etc. Ontario in Canada, in fact, started running a pilot project for Universal Basic Incometo know how the money affected health, income, effort and work and housing status among its recipients.
-That unfortunately, is called off by the new government for now.
-About 100 CEOs are requesting the government to bring it back though!
-If it would have been allowed for 3 years as planned, there could have been vast amount of data to analyze if the world really needs a universal basic income as such.
+Several recent studies project that about 47% to 50% of all existing jobs will disappear in next 25 years.
+The same is backed by prominent industry leaders like Elon Musk, Mark Zuckerberg etc. In fact, Ontario, Canada started running a pilot project for Universal Basic Income to know how the money affected health, income, effort and work and housing status among its recipients.
+This has, unfortunately, been called off by the new government.
+About 100 CEOs are requesting the government to bring it back, though!
+If it was allowed for 3 years as planned, there could have been a vast amount of data to analyze if the world really needs a universal basic income.

-There are couple of other countries running this project, Sikkim in India intend to roll this out soon, and it is just a matter of time.
-Every Corporate and marketing would be impacted from this out of the box approach.
+There are a couple of other countries running this project; Sikkim in India intends to roll this out soon, and it is just a matter of time.
+Every corporate and marketing team will be impacted from this out-of -the-box approach.

 Social Media would strongly influence the global Politics

 Gone are the days when political social media content could be ignored.
-You could easily find political campaigns being run on Social Media to drive influences, donations, charity, opinion polls, exit polls and so on.
-Politicians has direct access to their voters through social media.
-It works mutually beneficial for social media companies like Facebook, Twitter as they get advertising dollars and political parties of respective countries as they connect with direct voters.
+You can easily find political campaigns being run on social media to drive influences, donations, charity, opinion polls, exit polls and so on.
+Politicians have direct access to their voters through social media.
+It is mutually beneficial for social media companies like Facebook and Twitter as they get advertising dollars and for political parties, as they connect with direct voters.
 Opinions driven and benefit to the consumers is questionable though!

-During late 2018, Twitter came with a whole new policy around political campaigning in the US.
-The account information, deletion and related requests have also seen a spike last year.
+During late 2018, Twitter came up with a whole new policy around political campaigning in the US.
+The account information and, deletion and related requests have also seen a spike since last year.

-The content removal requests have also seen a spike since 2009 at Google, whilst reasons cited could be multiple among governments, there could be hidden political interest as well.
+The content removal requests have also seen a spike since 2009 in Google; whilst reasons cited could be multiple among governments, there could be hidden political interests as well.

 Handpicked Articles to learn more: